oddjobs-maple/odd_jobs/out/README.md

 ## Permawarrior

-Also known as: “Perma-Warrior”, “Permaswordman”, “Perma-Swordman”
+Also known as: “Perma-warrior”, “Permaswordman”, “Perma-swordman”

 Possible job progressions: